lucendio/lecture-devops-infos/deliverables/project_concept.md

 #### Content

 * describe the life cycle of the application (e.g. automation steps)
-* outline architecture of the infrastructure
+* outline architecture of the infrastructure and how it's going to be provisioned
 * explain your decisions
 * briefly describe the technology stack you opted for

-Think of the audience for this concept as one of your fellow classmates who you are trying to convince to join you for the implementation part.
-Or, your team lead, to whom you are trying to justify that you will work one sth. else for the upcoming weeks.
+Think of the audience for this concept as one of your fellow classmates who you are trying to convince to join you to help with the implementation part.
+Or, your team lead, who you are trying to convince to let you work one something else for the upcoming weeks.

 The following questions might give you some inspiration. *(Only to be seen as an INCOMPLETE list of suggestions, and not as headlines)*